 - Sneak in some extra veggies: Add a grated carrot or courgette to the sausage mixture for a healthier version.
 Great for fussy eaters who really should eat more veggies.

-Make these sausage rolls ahead of time and keep in the fridge for up to 3 days, or freeze for up to 3 months.
+Make these sausage rolls ahead of time and keep in the fridge in an airtight container for up to 3 days, or freeze for up to 3 months.
 Reheat from frozen until crispy and hot.
+You can choose to serve the rolls room temperature or lovely and hot, but do make sure to re-crisp them in the oven after refridgerating.

 Top tip